 Brynne Rardin grew up in Concord, New Hampshire.
-During her semester abroad in college to New Zealand, Brynne fell in love with the ocean and became a certified diver.
-In 2017, she graduated from Connecticut College with a Bachelor's degree in both psychology and art.
-Soon after she started two years of work for Aggressor Fleet, a liveaboard diving company.
-She began as head chef aboard the Turks and Caicos Aggressor II, and then continued on as divemaster and deckhand on the Bahamas Aggressor.
-During this time, Brynne gained experience being the onboard underwater videographer and worked as an active crew member under all conditions.
+During her semester abroad in college in New Zealand, Brynne fell in love with the ocean and became a certified diver.
+In 2017, she graduated from Connecticut College with a Bachelor's degree in both psychology and art, and began a two-year term working for Aggressor Fleet, a liveaboard dive company.
+It was working for Aggressor Fleet as a divemaster in the Bahamas, diving with tiger sharks and great hammerheads, that Brynne realized her passion for ocean and shark conservation.

 Brynne aspires to be a professional underwater filmmaker, who uses her camera to communicate the incredible need for marine life protection.
 She hopes that her work will help to portray marine life more positively and realistically, and increase human awareness of the need to protect all life within our oceans.

 On a mission to continue elevating the voices of marine life species everywhere, Brynne founded OFAUNA in the early months of 2020.
 As a divemaster discouraged that she couldn’t find marine life rashguards that adequately and positively depicted the same kind of encounters she was having on dives, and disappointed by the lack of acknowledgment for the immense need for ocean and marine life protection, Brynne decided to put her art degree to use.
 A project that started out as an artistic possibility, has turned into a small growing business that is passionate about paving the way as a sustainable and inclusive rashguard company.
 Brynne's goal for OFAUNA is that it will be a brand that educates all people about the need for constant and drastic ocean and marine life protection and respect, while supplying those same people with exciting and accurately depicted marine life rashguards made from recycled materials.